Where everything starts.

 Brain training vs. physical activity

-CogniFit brain training program improved cognitive function in healthy older adults with an average age of 80 years whereas physical and aerobic activity did not bring about any perceivable cognitive improvements in these subjects.
+CogniFit personalized brain training program improved cognitive function in healthy older adults with an average age of 80 years whereas physical and aerobic activity did not bring about any perceivable cognitive improvements in these subjects.

 Shatil E (2013).
 Does combined cognitive training and physical activity training enhance cognitive abilities more than either alone?
 A four-condition randomized controlled trial among healthy older adults.
 Front.
 Aging Neurosci.
 5:8. doi: 10.3389/fnagi.2013.00008

-CogniFit brain training program is more effective than computer games in improving cognitive function in healthy older adults.
+CogniFit personalized brain training program is more effective than computer games in improving cognitive function in healthy older adults.

 Peretz C, Korczyn AD, Shatil E, Aharonson V, Birnboim S, Giladi N. - Computer-Based, Personalized Cognitive Training versus Classical Computer Games: A Randomized Double-Blind Prospective Trial of Cognitive Stimulation - Neuroepidemiology 2011; 36:91-9.